newcleo-dev-team/lbh15/docs/source/learn_more.rst

   where:

   - the first call to ``plotTimeHistory()`` returns the 2D plot shown above, where the heat load time history is depicted;
-  - the second call to ``plotTimeHistory()`` returns the 2D plot where the temperature time history is depicted of the lead volume, that is:
+  - the second call to ``plotTimeHistory()`` returns the 2D plot where the temperature time history is depicted of the lead volume (see :numref:`timet`);

+    .. _timet:

     .. figure:: figures/time_T.png
       :width: 500
       :align: Center

       Time evolution of the temperature of the lead volume.

-  - the call to ``plot2TimeHistories()`` returns the 2D plot where both the Oxygen concentrations time histories are reproduced, that is, the one of the setpoint and the one of the actual Oxygen concentration:
+  - the call to ``plot2TimeHistories()`` returns the 2D plot where both the Oxygen concentrations time histories are reproduced, that is, the one of the setpoint and the one of the actual Oxygen concentration (see :numref:`timeox`);

+    .. _timeox:

     .. figure:: figures/time_OxVsOxStp.png
       :width: 500
       :align: Center

       Time evolution of the Oxygen concentrations within the lead volume: the Oxygen concentration setpoint (yellow) and the actual controlled Oxygen concentration (blue).

     After an initial transient, the blue curve, representing the controlled Oxygen concentration within lead, overlaps almost exactly with the setpoint values (yellow curve).